Counselling

 Counselling with me is neuro- and LGBTQIA+ affirming, trauma informed, as well as positive and empowering.
 It offers a safe, warm, non-judgemental and confidential space to process and work through the past, as well as plan and work on change.
 I work with individuals from 12 years upwards.

-We begin by identifying your mental health related objectives, such as being less anxious, being happier, coming into terms with and/or understanding your (self)diagnosis, more effective management of stress or becoming more assertive.
-We will concentrate on your interests and strengths, as well as your needs and preferences, utilising them in our work, making sure that we work in a way that is effective and sustainable for you.
+We begin by identifying your mental health related objectives, such as being less anxious, coming into terms with and/or understanding your (self)diagnosis, more effective management of stress, feeling more fulfilled or becoming more assertive.
+We will concentrate on your needs and preferences, making sure that we work in a way that is effective and sustainable for you.

 I have a wide knowledge, as well as experience base (please see the “About me” section for more details) to draw from.
 Therefore, I view myself as an integrative practitioner, who can work with a wide range of people, in all kinds of life stages and situations, and with most kinds of mental health problems, such as anxiety, low mood, mood swings, anger, grief, trauma and burnout.
 Many of my clients are late diagnosed/identified, and are, thus, also processing how to integrate their neurodivergence with their identities and memories/past selves.